Initial Teacher Education (ITE) Programmes

 Following the Ofsted inspection in February 2011, the Bristol PGCE was awarded 'Outstanding Provider Status'

-Welcome to the ITE Programmes at the University of Bristol
+Welcome to the Initial Teacher Education (ITE) Programmes (PGCE University/PGCE School Direct/Teach First) at the University of Bristol

 The Graduate School of Education works in partnership with local schools, colleges and academies to deliver three teacher training routes.
 These all lead to the award of a Postgraduate Certificate in Education (PGCE) and Qualified Teacher Status (QTS).